vnagar/3DCharts/README.md

 # 3DCharts

 A Swift project demonstrating the creation of interactive 3D charts using SceneKit.
-This project showcases how to create beautiful and interactive 3D cylindrical bars, cube bars, and pie charts with modern Swift.
+This project showcases how to create beautiful and interactive 3D cylindrical bars, cube bars, and pie charts with modern Swift code.

 ## Features